LEAD PASTOR TRANSITION

 How can I be praying for the Lead Pastor Transition Team and Pastor Bill during this transition?

-For the summer months of 2022, you can also be praying for God to provide us with wisdom, clarity, and unity in:
+For the immediate future, you can also be praying for God to provide us with wisdom, clarity and unity in:

 - the refinement of the leadership qualifications and key attributes for the next Lead Pastor.